giovannirocci/paraphrasus-embedding-eval/README.md

 ## Further Support

 In the future, we will work towards adding more datasets (also multilingual) and to make the benchmark more compute efficient.
-We plan to enable easier experimentation for our benchmark.
 If you are interested in contributing or need support reproducing/recreating/extending the results, please reach out to andrianos.michail@uzh.ch